 One may also observe a decrease in the share of people employed in agriculture against the background of the employment level decrease in rural areas.
-However, the share of people employed in agriculture is impressive so far - 50% in 2009.
-Nevertheless, the share of people employed in agriculture in rural areas is steadily decreasing.[2]
+However, the share of people employed in agriculture is impressive so far -50% in 2009.
+Nevertheless, the share of people employed in agriculture in rural areas is steadily decreasing.
+[2]

 Traditionally, rural unemployment is at a lower level than in urban areas.
-This fact is, firstly, determined by the specific employment character in rural areas, where the majority of the population is self-employed, including private auxiliary households for consumption or sale, or it is not present in the labour market at all.
-However, in recent years one can observe a steady increase in unemployment against the background of the both economically decrease of active population and the employed in rural areas.
+This fact is, firstly, the specific employment determined by character in rural areas, where the majority of the population is self-employed, including households private auxiliary for own consumption or sale, or it is not present in the labour market at all.
+However, in recent years one can observe a steady increase in unemployment against the background of the decrease both economically of active population and the employed in rural areas.